The Simpsons: Cartoon Studio: Gameplay

 The Simpsons Cartoon Studio is a design program for creating cartoons using characters, sounds, music, and locations from the American animated television series The Simpsons.
 To create a cartoon, one first selects a background, then inserts characters, props, and special effects, and after that adds dialog, sound effects, and music.
 The program allows users to send the finished cartoons to friends through email or save it onto a hard drive or a floppy disk.

 Example of a cartoon made on the game, involving Bart being chased by Marge, Homer and Principal Skinner while Ralph cries.

 There are 17 characters, 50 special effects, 270 props, and 35 backgrounds in The Simpsons Cartoon Studio, with thousands of individual cels hand-drawn by actual The Simpsons cartoonists.
 Every character has a set of actions; for example, Homer can crawl, ride on a tube, and run away screaming, while Bart can run, trip over, cycle, ride his skateboard, and paint graffiti with spray-paint.
 Backgrounds featured range from the Springfield Nuclear Power Plant to Bart's room, and props include tables, blenders, and the three-eyed fish Blinky.

 Development

 The Simpsons Cartoon Studio was released for PC and Mac computers in the middle of 1996.
 It was developed by Big Top Productions and published by Fox Interactive, and uses an improved version of the interface from Felix the Cat's Cartoon Toolbox that was developed by Big Top Productions.
-The dialogs featured in the program were provided by the actual cast members of The Simpsons.
+The dialogs featured in the game were provided by the actual cast members of The Simpsons.